 Visit your doctor or health care professional for regular checks on your progress.
 This prescription requires that you follow special procedures with your doctor and pharmacy.
 You will need to have a new written prescription from your doctor every time you need a refill.

 This medicine may affect your concentration, or hide signs of tiredness.
 Until you know how this medicine affects you, do not drive, ride a bicycle, use machinery, or do anything that needs mental alertness.
+Alcohol should be avoided with some brands of this medicine.
+Talk to your doctor or health care professional if you have questions.

 Tell your doctor or health care professional if this medicine loses its effects, or if you feel you need to take more than the prescribed amount.
 Do not change the dosage without talking to your doctor or health care professional.